PedroCristo/portfolio_project_4/README.md

 Project milestone 4 for Code Institute Full-stack development program: Django Framework.
 This project is a Full Stack website built using the Django framework.
 Tasty Blog is a recipe book where users can look or search for a recipe to prepare.
-When the user is logged in they can also like/unlike a post, comment on a post, share their favorite cookbooks by adding a post on the Books Page and upload or update their user image and details.
-As a user admin, they can post new recipes, approve comments and add new authors.
+When the user is logged in they can also like/unlike a post and comment on a post.
+They can also share their favourite cookbooks by adding a post on the Books Page and upload or update their user image and details.

 [Live Project Here](https://tasty-blog-portfolio-project-4.herokuapp.com/)